RstursOC/gif_player_wasm/README.md

 The cargo command will build only the WASM files.
 If you want to use add controls to the gif.
 See the [Advance Player](https://rstursoc.github.io/gif_player_wasm/examples/controls/) example.
 The **gif_player.js** implement the controls.

+Move the mouse over the GIF to display the controllers.

 ## Getting Started

 ### For NPM Project